Einsatzgruppen Death Squads

 Commanded by SS-General Arthur Nebe,

-Attached to Army Group Centre.
+Attached to: Army Group Centre.

 Operated within the areas of Byelorussia and central Russia itself.